sbt/sbt-twt/README.markdown

     > twt pin 8686743

 ## credits
-all of the heavy lifting of talking to twitter was done by @n8han's [dispatch][4] library.
+most of the heavy lifting of talking to twitter was done by @n8han's [dispatch][4] library.

 ## the Unicode rendering issue (mojibakeh)
 you need to add `-Dfile.encoding=UTF-8` in sbt's launch script to render non-ASCII correctly.